-The Salt Lake City ski resorts are legendary!
-The appeal of the city is obvious for skiers, snowboarders, and anyone that loves the mountains.
-You only have to look up to realize why, as the snow-capped peaks of the Wasatch Mountains dominate every view around the city.
+Salt Lake City’s ski resorts are legendary!
+The appeal of the city is evident for skiers, snowboarders, and anyone that loves the mountains.
+You only have to look up from the town to see the appeal as the Wasatch Mountains dominate the skyline.

-The ski resorts of Utah had been sitting in the back of our minds for many seasons.
-In the midst of a global pandemic, international travel was out of the question.
+Utah’s capital city and the ski resorts that lie within close reach had long been on our minds.
+Amid a global pandemic, international travel was out of the question.
 So, we decided it was time to check off some North American ski resorts.

 It may come as a surprise, but the city’s ski resorts receive over 500 inches of snow every year on average.
-Face shots and powder days are almost guaranteed!
+So face shots and powder days are almost a guarantee!
 And the terrain at these ski resorts is enough to leave a smile on anyone’s face.
 Due to the city’s proximity to the mountains, all surrounding ski resorts are less than an hour’s drive.

 Resorts are not small in Utah!
 Powder Mountain has 8,646 acres of skiable terrain, making it the largest ski resort in the United States.
 Park City Mountain Resort is the second largest ski resort with 7,300 acres of skiable terrain.
 Then when you add in Alta, Snowbird, Solitude, and Brighton, you get a whopping 6,000 acres of terrain.